-When a client uses request/response communication, it assumes that the response will arrive in a short time, typically less than a second, or a few seconds at most.
-For delayed responses, you need to implement asynchronous communication based on messaging patterns and messaging technologies, which is a different approach that we explain in the next section.
+When using a request/response communication, the client assumes that the response will arrive in a short time, typically less than a second or a few seconds at most.
+For delayed responses, you need to implement asynchronous communication based on messaging patterns and messaging technologies, which is a different approach explained in the next section.

-A popular architectural style for request/response communication is REST.
-This approach is based on, and tightly coupled to, the HTTP protocol, embracing HTTP verbs like GET, POST, and PUT.
-REST is the most commonly used architectural communication approach when creating services.
-You can implement REST services when you develop ASP.NET Core Web API services.
+A popular architectural communication style for this the request/response communication style is REST.
+This approach is based on and tightly coupled to the HTTP protocol, embracing HTTP verbs like PUT, POST, and GET.
+REST is also the most commonly used architectural communication approach when creating services.
+You can implement REST services when developing ASP.NET Core Web API services.